Pet adoptions in the United States are still as strong as cats and dogs melt away stress | ExBulletin

 Pet adoptions in the United States are still as strong as cats and dogs melt away stress

-Pet adoptions in the United States are still frolic as stressed families seek warm, fuzzy relief, even with easier lockdowns.
+NEW YORK (Reuters) Pet adoptions in the United States are still frolicking as stressed families seek warm and fuzzy relief, even with easing of lockdowns.

 Adoption rates at animal shelters soared 40% in 2020 from the previous year as people faced isolation during the height of the pandemic.

-In the 10,000 square foot Bideawee building in Manhattan, approximately 40 pets are up for adoption.
-Eight-week-old puppies frolic and a kitten bottle-feeds inside the shelter, whose name means ‘stay awhile’ in Scottish.
+In the 10,000-square-foot Bideawe building in Manhattan, approximately 40 animals are up for adoption.
+Eight-week-old puppies frolic and a kitten bottle-feeds inside the shelter, whose name means stay a bit in Scottish.

-Bideawee’s no-kill policy differs from shelters that put animals to sleep if not adopted after a certain period of time.
+Bideawees’ no-kill policy is different from shelters that put animals to sleep if they are not adopted after a certain period of time.

 Even as people open their homes to pets, some pet owners stressed by COVID have thrown unwanted animals onto the streets.
 Cats can have five litters per year resulting in a boom in the stray cat population.

-Bideawee teaches cat lovers how to trap and sterilize feral cats, “which is the only humane way to reduce the community’s cat population,” said Elyise Hallenbeck, director of leadership strategy for Bideawee’s Feral Cat Initiative .
+Bideawee teaches cat lovers how to trap and sterilize feral cats, which is the only humane way to reduce the community’s cat population, said Elyise Hallenbeck, director of leadership strategy for Bideawees Feral Cat Initiatives.

 Enrollment has skyrocketed as courses have gone online.

-“Usually before the pandemic we would have 30 people in our yards,” she said.
-“Today we receive more than 300 from all over the world, including countries like Saudi Arabia, Alaska, Brazil, Mexico and Australia.
+Usually, before the pandemic, we would have 30 people in our yards, she said.
+Nowadays, more than 300 people came from all over the world, including countries like Saudi Arabia, Alaska, Brazil, Mexico and Australia.

 While Hallenbeck was nursing Bodie, a 4-week-old kitten, she said her feral mother died shortly after giving birth on the street.